SilviaAmAm/openMMPlumedBXD/README_BXD.md

 **/Users/walfits/OpenMM-from-src/Source/openmm-plumed/platforms/reference/src/ReferencePlumedKernelsBXD.h**

 This implements a class that inherits from CalcPlumedForceKernelBXD.
 It is the class that has the functions to update the state in plumed.
+In this class, two new functions are created: passToPlumed_first() and passToPlumed().
+These pass to Plumed information about the system positions and velocities so that Plumed can use the collective variables and constraints can be checked.